gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-08-07-how-big-is-a-sprite-sheet.md

 In the above table we can see that related stats increase pretty much linearly, with a slight downward trend for file sizes and a slight upward trend for everything else.

 The increased smoothness is great, and very easy to notice.
-The benefits of the increased smoothness becomes more less noticeable with each increase in step count.
+The benefits of the increased smoothness becomes less noticeable with each increase in step count.
 However, it's important to remember there are other implications:

 - Rendering time
 - File size